Choose the experimental features you want to try

 KEY POINTS

-• EU countries must:
+• EU Member States must:

 • guarantee that treatment plants are properly maintained, so as to ensure sufficient performance, and can operate under all normal weather conditions;